joyutils/dwg-production/docs/argus-migration.md

 In your `.env`, provide valid values for `CHAIN_VOLUME`, `DATABASE_VOLUME`, `DISTRIBUTOR_DATA_VOLUME`, `DISTRIBUTOR_CACHE_VOLUME` and `DISTRIBUTOR_LOGS_VOLUME`.
 Those volumes should point at where you currently keep all the chain/QN/Argus data.

-If you used default monorepo setup for QN, your DB data is probably in Docker volume.
+If you used default monorepo setup for QN, your DB data is most likely created with Postgres@12.
+In that case, it makes most sense to start fresh and sync.
+To speed up QN processor sync, use external indexer until your own indexer is synced: `PROCESSOR_INDEXER_GATEWAY=https://mainnet-rpc-1.joystream.org/query-node/indexer/graphql`

+If you have a DB created with Postgres@14, it's porbably in Docker container.
 Assuming it's called `joystream_query-node-data` (default), you can extract it to local ./db directory:

 ```sh
 docker run --rm -v joystream_query-node-data:/volume -v $(pwd)/db:/backup alpine tar -czvf /backup/backup.tar.gz -C /volume ./